12emin34/Zircon/README.md

 # Zircon

-A fork of [Purpur](https://github.com/pl3xgaming/Purpur) made for testing patches
+A bleeding-edge fork of [Purpur](https://github.com/pl3xgaming/Purpur) containing patches pending contribution to Purpur and some other misc stuff I might be working on.

+I give no guarantee of stability of this patch-set, use at your own discretion.

 # Download